DominantNostril/MagicFinder/README.md

+Disregard the files above and use the latest build on the right.

 # MagicFinder
 MagicFinder is a custom pack for the [Guild Wars 2](https://guildwars2.com) addon [Reffect](https://github.com/Zerthox/gw2-reffect/) that makes it easy to keep track of your Magic Find buffs when you're bag farming in the Mad King's Labyrinth.